888Sima/ANOVA-Analysis/README.md

 https://www.rpubs.com/simasiami/383921

-# Part Two Two-Way ANOVA model
+# Part Two Using Python: Two-Way ANOVA model

 Data Generation: The script creates synthetic data with two factors, each with multiple levels, and a continuous response variable.